Chapter 15. Can't Be Good

 "She blew me off again!"
 Deuce repeated and threw his hands in the air.
 "Jade, she blew me off.
 Again.
 For, like, the tenth time or something.
 I don't get it!
 And you know the worst part?
 When I asked her what she was doing instead this weekend, she replied that she had to go bird watching.
 Who goes bird watching on a Saturday night?"

-?"
+"Who goes bird watching?"
 Bray asked rhetorically, yawning a bit while he stretched.

 "Apparently she does," Deuce responded, not noting his mate's sarcasm.
 But Bray had stopped listening.
 He'd turned around with his back to the rest of the group, and was snoring lightly, not caring at all about his mate's lady trouble.